healthscience/safeflow/README.md

 # safeflow
 ===========

-SAFEflow is new protocol that controls the creation of entries for a Knowledge Bundle Ledger
+SAFEflow is new protocol to assist the coordination of coherence over a peer to peer network.
+Part data science engine, computer game engine and authority for making entries in the knowledge bundle ledger.

+Proof of concept being coded in javascript https://github.com/healthscience/node-safeflow

 Open Docs
 ---------